crilleaz/DiscordPHP-GPT-3-and-Voicerss/README.md

 By using https://api.openai.com/v1/engines/text-davinci-003/completions and voicerss-text-to, we get a funny take on AI, having the AI talk back to you with the generated text.

 # Installation
-*  Clone repo to wherever
+*  Clone repo to wherever or download directly
 *  Edit run.php and functions.php, add your tokens
 *  Invite your discordbot your server
 *  Install FFMPEG locally